Burn Prevention Services

 In addition to addressing children, speakers also discuss burn prevention with the senior population.
 This service can be provided to nursing homes, senior citizen centers and retirement facilities.
 Nurses address the unique needs of the senior community and their increased risk for burns.

-For more information on burn prevention, please call the Richard M. Fairbanks Burn Prevention Hotline at 1.866.339.BURN or Natalie Fitzgerald, clinical educator for the Richard M. Fairbanks Burn Center at Wishard Hospital at 317.630.2458.
+For more information on burn prevention, please call the Richard M. Fairbanks Burn Prevention Hotline at 1.866.339.BURN or Natalie Fitzgerald, clinical educator for the Richard M. Fairbanks Burn Center at Eskenazi Health at 317.880.6862.